AngeloDotNet/AngeloDotNet/README.md

 ## Hi there, I'm Angelo 👋
-### I'm an IT System Engineer, .NET Core developer and IT enthusiast
+I'm an IT System Engineer, .NET Core developer and IT enthusiast

----
+<br><br>

 ### Connect with me: